Standard Operating Procedure

-- UTA TOD Staff is to work alongside development partners during the planning and design process, to make recommendations based on the UTA TOD Design Guidelines.
+- UTA Transit-Oriented-Development (TOD) Staff is to work alongside development partners during the planning and design process, to make recommendations based on the UTA TOD Design Guidelines.

 - The Design Review Committee, consisting of various UTA and local government staff, is to review all Master Plans, for the purpose of refining the plan and making recommendations to the UTA Board of Trustees.

-All master plans are to be reviewed and approved by the TOC Sub-Committee and the UTA Board of Trustees.
+All master plans, master development agreements, and intended land dispositions are to be reviewed and approved by the UTA Board of Trustees.

 The end product of the Master Plan Process is a Master Development Agreement.
 Said agreement is to be based upon a development program that describes street improvements, specific land uses, building placements and square footages, as well as the schedule of development phases.